Installing and Getting Started with the HuBMAP Command Line Transfer

 In order to download any content from Globus, users must install Globus Connect Personal on their device.
 This creates a globus “Endpoint” locally.
 Downloads take the form of transfers from the desired Collection to the endpoint created on the local machine.
 Instructions on installing Globus Connect Personal can be found Here

-During setup, users will have the opportunity to name their Endpoint and login with their Globus Credentials
+During setup, users will have the opportunity to name their Endpoint and log in with their Globus Credentials

 IMPORTANT NOTE ABOUT GLOBUS CONNECT PERSONAL